scerioli/Global-Preferences-Survey/Article/Appendix.md

 | | *z-score* | $-$0.648 | 0.301 | $-$0.536 | 0.224 | $-$0.001 | $-$0.129 |

-For the comparison of the results from Fig. S4 in @FH_SM, we refer to Table 7, showing the correlation between the average gender differences to the single gender equality indicators.
+For the comparison of the results from Figure S4 in @FH_SM, we refer to Table 7, showing the correlation between the average gender differences to the single gender equality indicators.

 Table: Single indicators for the gender equality at the country level correlated with gender differences.
 Significance $\le$ 0.001 (\*\*\*), $\le$ 0.01 (\*\*), $\le$ 0.05 (\*)